FTSE slumps again after Brexit vote; banks hit seven-year low

-Some investors took refuge in companies producing gold, a safe-haven asset, with Fresnillo (FRES.L) surging 9 percent to a three-year high and Randgold Resources (RRS.L) gaining 8.5 percent.
+Some investors took refuge in companies producing gold, a safe-haven asset, with Fresnillo surging 9 percent to a three-year high and Randgold Resources gaining 8.5 percent.

 "These uncertainties pose significant risks for the investment outlook," said Larry Hatheway, chief economist and head of multi-asset portfolio solutions at GAM.